 |Aktivitets nivå :||Fotturer - Kultur & Tema reiser (standard) - Seiling & cruise - Self guided/independent - Sykkelturer|

 The tour either starts in Mantua or Venice depending on your departure date.
 Please see the Exodus website or speak to your sales consultant to confirm which route your chosen departure will take.
 The following itinerary describes the Mantua - Venice route, the alternate journey is identical, but in reverse.
 Cabins are available from 4.30pm, and the meeting with the ship manager and crew is scheduled at dinner time; 7pm.

 After breakfast you continue your bike and boat adventure cycling towards Ferrara, another key City State of ancient Italy.
 You will visit this historic town and discover its little touched centre, still surrounded by the original city walls.
 From Ferrara, a short transfer by private coach will take you to Adria.
 Once close to the shores of the sea which bears its name, Adria was an ancient Greek port, famous for trading Baltic amber.
 Its remarkable museum also bears witness to its Etruscan, Roman and Venetian heritage.
-Cycle approx. 50km by bike; transfer 60km by bus
+N.B.
+There will be a 60km transfer today by bus.